Learning from Simulation, Racing in Reality: Sim-to-Real Method

 \subsubsection{Policy Output Regularization}

 Given these insights we propose a novel regularization approach, \emph{policy output regularization}, which directly regularizes the policy output without slowing down learning by using gradient information in the policy update step.
-More precisely, we try to find a policy that minimizes the following objective, where \(M\) is a positive semidefinite matrix and \(\alpha H\left(\pi(s_t)\right)\) is the standard SAC entropy term,
+More precisely, we try to find a policy that minimizes the following objective,

+where \(M\) is a positive semidefinite matrix and \(\alpha H\left(\pi(s_t)\right)\) is the standard SAC entropy term.
 Compared to SAC, we only add the first quadratic term that penalizes high values of the actions applied on the first time step.
-Through the choice of \(M\), the regularization can be tuned independently for each action.
+Through the choice of \(M\), the regularization can be tuned independently for each action ($d_{rate}$ and $\delta_{rate}$ in our case).
 We can derive the regularized action value function as

 where \( Q^\pi \) is the standard SAC action value function.
 Analogously to the standard SAC policy gradient update, the update of the regularized policy is